Published: January 2026

 Setup:

-Now you can say "Alexa, turn on TV" and it works just like the Fire TV Blaster did.
+Now you just need to say “Alexa, turn on TV” and it works the same way as the Fire TV Blaster did.

 I set mine up in 15 minutes.
-Controls my Samsung TV, Yamaha soundbar, and even my ceiling fan.
+It controls my Samsung TV, Yamaha soundbar, even my ceiling fan.

 Where to buy in Pakistan: